Kyle-MOOC/Knowledge/Programming/Git/Local Repository.md

 git init
 ```

 Then, `git` will create a repository[^1] and start tracking changes in that particular directory.
-Now, the directory can be separated into 3 section:
+Now, the directory can be separated into 3 sections:
 - Working directory - Space containing tracked and untracked changes
 - Staging area - Space containing tracked changes to be committed
 - Repository - Space containing all the snapshot